deepblueseas/professional-porfolio/README.md

  ### Update 3/6

  ## Credit
--Top Image credit to Mark Spiske on Pexels: https://www.pexels.com/photo/coding-script-965345/
+-Top Image credit to Mark Spiske on Pexels: https://www.pexels.com/photo/coding-script-965345/ <br>
     --insert image example of this once repeating images is figured out and updated